fractel/slate/source/includes/_fonenumbers.md

 }
 ```

-Get all active FoneNumbers listed under the account.
+Get all the active FoneNumbers listed under the account.

 ### HTTP Request